arestivo/slides/markdown/css3.md

 # CSS Vars Inheritance

-* CSS vars can be inherited.
+CSS vars are also inherited.

-* If no value is set for a var on a given element, the value of its parent is used.
+If no value is set for a *var* on a given element, the value of its *parent* is used.

 ```html
 <section>